-Pet and neighbour friendly fireworksGlenn Plume
+Pet friendly fireworksGlenn Plume

 It’s very well documented that not everyone likes fireworks.
 They can cause distress and panic for pets and people alike.
 At Love Fireworks we want to cater for everyone which is why we have a fantastic range of pet friendly fireworks on offer in our Quiet Fireworks range.

 We appreciate that many dogs, horses and cattle are scared by the loud bangs and bright flashes of traditional fireworks.
 We also realise that fireworks can come as a shock to neighbouring properties if they’re not expecting them!
 Quiet or low-noise fireworks are becoming more and more popular – not just for professional fireworks displays but also for retail customers.

 Quiet or low-noise fireworks can also be pet friendly fireworks.
 They can be equally as impressive as their noisier counterparts and the effects available are becoming wider every year.
 Stunning gold horsetails create mini golden waterfalls in the sky.
 Falling leaves create multicoloured raindrops that come spinning gracefully down like sycamore leaves.
 Coloured comets soar into the night sky without a bang to be heard.
 And these are all pet friendly fireworks!

 If you’re a dog owner there is a LOT that can be done to help if you plan ahead.
 We think Victoria Stilwell has LOTS of good advice on her page from which we’ve taken this excerpt.